-In this tutorial we'll be using skweak's data programming methods for programatically building a training set with the help of Rubrix for analizing and reviewing data.
-We'll then train a model with this training set.
+We will use skweak's data programming methods to annotate our training set, with the help of Rubrix for analyzing and reviewing the data.
+We will then train a model on this training set.

 Although the gold labels for the training set of CoNLL 2003 are already known, we will purposefully ignore them, as our goal in this tutorial is to build our own annotations and see how well they perform on the development set.